 The cold chain needs to be maintained, not only for vaccines provided as part of the National Immunisation Program but also for vaccines that a person buys from a pharmacist with a prescription.
-Doctors who provide a prescription for a vaccine should advise clients that it is important to purchase the vaccine from the pharmacy immediately before attending the practice or clinic appointment for vaccine administration.
+Doctors who provide a prescription for a vaccine should advise clients that it is important to only purchase the vaccine from the pharmacy immediately before attending the practice or clinic appointment for vaccine administration.
 The pharmacist also has a responsibility to advise on the importance of maintaining the cold chain.
-On arrival, the client should notify reception that they have a vaccine to put in the vaccine refrigerator.
+On arrival to the clinic, the client should notify reception that they have a vaccine to put in the vaccine refrigerator.

 If an immunisation service provider has any concern that a vaccine provided by a client may have been stored outside the recommended +2°C to +8°C range, the vaccine should not be administered.

 Cold chain breaches

 A cold chain breach is exposure of vaccines to temperatures outside the recommended range of 2°C to 8°C. This excludes fluctuations up to 12°C lasting no longer than 15 minutes which may be noted during restocking, cleaning the fridge or stock taking.

 Cold chain breaches must be reported to the Department of Health and Human Services (DHHS) as soon as possible using the Cold Chain Breach Report form.
 The DHHS will advise you on the next steps to take.
 It is important to report any cold chain breaches so that client(s) can be revaccinated or unused vaccines can be recalled, if required.
 For privately purchased vaccines, contact the manufacturer/supplier.

 Author: Georgie Lewis (SAEFVIC Clinical Manager, Murdoch Children’s Research Institute)

 Reviewed by: Rachael McGuire (SAEFVIC Research Nurse, Murdoch Children’s Research Institute)